Christopher Kempf

-Christopher Kempf is an American poet, essayist, and scholar of American literature.
+Christopher Kempf (born 1985) is an American poet, essayist, and scholar of American literature.

 Education

-Kempf received his MFA in Poetry from Cornell University, his Ph.D. in English Language and Literature from the University of Chicago, and was a 2012–2014 Wallace Stegner Fellow in Poetry at Stanford University.
+Kempf holds a BA in English from John Carroll University, an MFA in Poetry from Cornell University, a Ph.D. in English Language and Literature from the University of Chicago, and was a 2012–2014 Wallace Stegner Fellow in Poetry at Stanford University.
 His honors include a Pushcart Prize, a National Endowment for the Arts Fellowship, and a National Parks Arts Foundation residency.

 Career

 Kempf is the author of the scholarly book Craft Class: The Writing Workshop in American Culture (Johns Hopkins, 2022) and two poetry collections: Late in the Empire of Men (Four Way, 2017) and What Though the Field Be Lost (LSU, 2021).
 He has published creative nonfiction in Indiana Review, Meridian, and Narrative, among other places.
 Additionally, his creative nonfiction has been long-listed in Best American Essays and Best American Sports Writing.

 A former Emerging Writer Lecturer at Gettysburg College, Kempf teaches in the MFA program at the University of Illinois.